 In 2010, Kissmetrics used infographics as the basis for its content strategy.

 They produced 47 high-quality infographics in the two years that helped them generate 2,512,596 visitors and 41,142 links.

 6 – Humanise your Brand

 Make your brand experiences on social personal.

-    Use social media listening tools to understand the major problems your customers face and provide them with real-time feedback.
+Use social media listening tools to understand your customers’ major problems and provide them with real-time feedback.

 Build vibrant online communities on platforms your audiences use, where they can communicate, share valuable tips, and help each other.